mohammadkamel74/GAN-for-Synthetic-Agent-in-market-simulation-environments/README.md

 * If ”short-term” is greater than ”long-term” then sell ”order-size”.
 * If ”short-term” is less than ”long-term” then buy ”order-size”.

+After you have installed Abides on your machine you must replace ExampleExperimentalAgent.py and exp_agent_demo.py with the original files.